DackJempsey/playlistMaker-MusicData/README.md

 ```

 ## Libraries
 I heavily rely on the spotipy: https://spotipy.readthedocs.io/en/latest/ library, and its great.
-Big thanks to those people that work on it and keep it up to date.
+I have been told that updates stopped about a year ago, however it still works great!
 ## Todo
 Decide stats to use on making playlist.